-Model methodology and procedures must be actively disclosed to users at a non-technical level, including relevant data set sizes, models used and data sources while ensuring proper safeguards against reverse engineering.
+Model methodology and procedures must be actively disclosed to measurement reporting endusers at a non-technical level, including relevant data set sizes, models used and data sources while ensuring proper safeguards against reverse engineering.
 The level of reliance on models must be generally disclosed.

-Explainability of the model is another important consideration when leveraging machine learning in attribution.
+"Explainability" of the model supports the quality and auditability of models used in attribution.
 This can be addressed through explainable AI approaches, such as training secondary models which can learn what specific factors contributed to observed Incrementality, and approaches to understand the impact that various marketing influences or touchpoints may have had on attributed Outcomes.
-Careful consideration must be given up front to ensure that modeling approaches selected will allow for explainability techniques to be utilized.
+Consideration must be given up front to how measurement services will demonstrate the purpose and quality of the model in an audit setting, as well as how models are evaluated and maintained for quality